xXleowXx/gitlab-charts/doc/advanced/geo/index.md

 In order to use GitLab Geo with this chart, the following requirements must be met:

-- The use of [external PostgreSQL](../external-db/index.md) services, as the included PostgreSQL does is not exposed to outside networks, or currently have WAL support required for replication.
+- The use of [external PostgreSQL](../external-db/index.md) services, as the included PostgreSQL is not exposed to outside networks, or currently have WAL support required for replication.
 - The supplied database must
   - Support replication.